List of Gilmore Girls characters: Max Medina

 Scott Cohen portrayed Max Arthuro Medina, a recurring character who served as Rory's English teacher at Chilton during her sophomore year.
 Max and Lorelai, Rory's mother, became romantically involved after meeting at a parent-teacher meeting.
 Despite initial conflicts such as Rory arriving late to his class, their relationship progressed, leading to a proposal at the end of season 1 and Lorelai accepting it at the start of season 2.
-However, Lorelai eventually cancels the engagement due to doubts about her feelings and concerns about Max's perception of her.
+However, Lorelai eventually cancels the engagement due to doubts about her feelings and concerns about Max, and his role as stepfather in Rory's life.

 After the breakup, Max continues teaching at Chilton but later returns from teaching at Stanford University in season 3.
 A kiss with Lorelai reveals unresolved feelings, prompting Max to end their relationship for good.
 Although Max is not seen again in later episodes, his character's impact is felt through occasional mentions, highlighting the complexities of relationships and personal growth portrayed throughout the series.